tomjoht/tomjoht.github.io/_posts/2023/11/2023-11-22-1-why-reread-zen-and-art-of-motorcycle-maintenance.md

 series: "Zen and the Art of Motorcycle Maintenance"
 sidebar: sidebar_zamm
 weight: 1.0
-description: "I decided to reread a classic in the tech comm field: Robert Pirsig's Zen and the Art of Motorcycle Maintenance, nearly 50 years after it was first published.
+description: "I recently decided to reread a classic in the tech comm field: Robert Pirsig's <i>Zen and the Art of Motorcycle Maintenance</i>, nearly 50 years after it was first published.
 I wondered if Pirsig had more insights about technical writing than I initially understood when I first read the book long ago.
-In this introduction to an upcoming series, I list a few parallels and the questions I'm hoping to answer."
+In this introduction to an upcoming series, I list a few parallels and questions I'm hoping to answer."
 ---

-# Why I decided to reread Zen and the Art of Motorcycle Maintenance
+* TOC
+{:toc}

+# Reasons for rereading

 As I was catching up on some recent videos from WTD Portland 2023 (a conference I missed), one talk in particular caught my attention: Dan Grabski's [Zen And The Art Of Automanually Creating API Documentation - An Inquiry Into Process](https://www.youtube.com/watch?v=UHVAKNdvihE).
 In a nutshell, Grabski argues for processes that combine technology and people in balanced ways.
 You can't create technical scripts to automate everything; your process needs to include input and feedback from people, considering their differing viewpoints.
-To make his point, Dan draws upon Robert Pirsig's [*Zen and the Art of Motorcycle Maintenance*](https://www.amazon.com/Zen-Art-Motorcycle-Maintenance-Inquiry/dp/0060839872)_.
+To make his point, Dan draws upon Robert Pirsig's [*Zen and the Art of Motorcycle Maintenance*](https://www.amazon.com/Zen-Art-Motorcycle-Maintenance-Inquiry/dp/0060839872).

 After listening to Grabski's talk, I started thinking more about _Zen and the Art of Motorcycle Maintenance_, a book I'd read nearly 30 years ago.
 I run a book club at work focused on auto and transportation books, and started thinking that maybe _Zen and the Art of Motorcycle Maintenance_ would be good to read.
 I also began to consider that maybe, since Pirsig was a technical writer, the book had more common threads and application with my own life than I'd realized.
-There are some other common threads, which I describe below.
+The following sections describe a few parallels.

 ## Motorcycles